Rabbit hemorrhagic disease: United Kingdom

+Finland

 RHD was detected for the first time in Finland in 2016.
 The outbreak occurred in feral European rabbits, and genetic testing identified the viral strain as RHDV2.
 Cases of viral transmission to domesticated pet rabbits have been confirmed, and vaccinating rabbits has been recommended.

 Oceania

+Australia

 In 1991, a strain of the RHDVa virus, Czech CAPM 351RHDV, was imported to Australia under strict quarantine conditions to research the safety and usefulness of the virus if it were used as a biological control agent against Australia and New Zealand's rabbit pest problem.
 Testing of the virus was undertaken on Wardang Island in Spencer Gulf off the coast of the Yorke Peninsula, South Australia.
-In 1995, the virus escaped quarantine and subsequently killed 10 million rabbits within 8 weeks of its release.
+In 1995, the virus escaped quarantine and subsequently killed 10 million rabbits within two months of its release.
 In March 2017, a new Korean strain known as RHDV K5 was successfully released in a deliberate manner after almost a decade of research.
 This strain was chosen in part because it functions better in cool, wet regions where the previous Calicivirus was less effective.

+New Zealand

 In July 1997, after considering over 800 public submissions, the New Zealand Ministry of Health decided not to allow RHDVa to be imported into New Zealand to control rabbit populations.
 However, in late August, RHDVa was confirmed to have been deliberately and illegally introduced to the Cromwell area of the South Island.
 An unsuccessful attempt was made by New Zealand officials to control the spread of the disease.
 It was, however, being intentionally spread, and several farmers (notably in the Mackenzie Basin area) admitted to processing rabbits that had died from the disease in kitchen blenders for further spreading.
 Had the disease been introduced at a better time, control of the population would have been more effective, but it was released after breeding had commenced for the season, and rabbits under 2 weeks old at the time of the introduction were resistant to the disease.
 These young rabbits were, therefore, able to survive and breed rabbit numbers back up.
 Ten years on, rabbit populations (in the Mackenzie Basin in particular) are beginning to reach near preplague proportions once again, though they have not yet returned to pre-RHD levels.
 Resistance to RHD in New Zealand rabbits has led to the widespread use of Compound 1080 (Sodium fluoroacetate).
 The government and department of conservation are having to increase their use of 1080 to protect reserve land from rabbits and preserve the gains made in recent years through the use of RHD.